 “So technically this is our second date,” drawls Courtney Taylor-Taylor, sitting opposite me at Lovely Day, a little Thai spot in the Lower East Side.
 I’ve just told him we’ve met before, that The Dandy Warhols popped my interview cherry back in the summer of 2000, in Brighton, England.
 The Portland band were my first proper story and official interview as the music editor of my college’s esteemed student paper, The Badger.
 Imagine having to tell bands you worked for a publication called The Badger—named thus because there was an impressive badger population on the university campus.
-Mortifying.
+Cool.

 “Our meeting was a disaster,” I tell him.